Skip Navigation

 MCHbest Logo

 Strategy.
-Housing First Programs (Pregnancy)
+Housing First

 Approach.
-Collaborate with Housing First programs to reduce housing instability for women and children
+Collaborate with Housing First programs to reduce housing instability for women and children.

 Return to main MCHbest page >>

 Overview.
 Housing First programs address chronic homelessness by providing rapid access to permanent housing, without a precondition of treatment, along with ongoing support services such as crisis intervention, needs assessment, and case management.
-A form of permanent supportive housing, the program usually serves individuals who are chronically homeless and have persistent mental illness or problems with substance abuse and addiction.
-Clients can be placed in apartments throughout a community[1] or a centralized housing location with onsite support for those requiring more intensive services; clients receive housing regardless of substance use.[2]
-Unlike standard rapid rehousing programs, there are no time limits for Housing First program participation.[3]
+A form of permanent supportive housing, the program usually serves individuals who are chronically homeless and have persistent mental illness or problems with substance use and addiction.
+Clients can be placed in apartments throughout a community [1] or a centralized housing location with on-site support for those requiring more intensive services; clients receive housing regardless of substance use.[2]
+Unlike standard rapid re-housing programs, there are no time limits for Housing First program participation.[3]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):